Yale-EEB723/finalproject/code.md

 Warren francis
 class paper - microsynteny
 vs. mine - whole scaffold synteny
--more genes = more chance for similarity, = more chance for difference -clustering algorithms not as sensitive as these synteny-specific programs/detecting synteny at micro-level What to do differently:
+-clustering algorithms not as sensitive as these synteny-specific programs/detecting synteny at micro-level
--outgroups
--Top-level assemblies, which can possess many unplaced scaffolds, were used for.
-Perhaps introducing many low quality scaffolds lead to noise, preventing clustering.

 -macro vs micro synteny: but interesting that long-range papers start off with a more wholescale macrosynteny approach, then extremely manual microsynteny search - very low throughput.
-Antonio's approach